beyond2013/ProgIntro/CCharactersNStrings.md

 |int sscanf( char *s, const char *format, ... );  |Equivalent to scanf , except the input is read from the array s rather than from the keyboard.
 Returns the number of items successfully read by the function, or EOF if an error occurs.|

 ### Functions fgets and putchar
-[Example code 7. fgets and putchar] uses functions fgets and putchar to read a line of text from the standard input (keyboard) and recursively output the characters of the line in reverse order.
+[listing-7] uses functions fgets and putchar to read a line of text from the standard input (keyboard) and recursively output the characters of the line in reverse order.
 Function fgets reads characters from the standard input into its first argument an array of chars until a newline or the end-of-file indicator is encountered, or until the maximum number of characters is read.
 The maximum number of characters is one fewer than the value specified in fgets’s second argument.
 The third argument specifies the stream from which to read characters—in this case, we use the standard input stream ( stdin ).
 A null character ( '\0' ) is appended to the array when reading terminates.